Minimizing Wildlife Interactions

 Living With Wildlife

 Living in the District of Tofino means sharing our natural surroundings with diverse wildlife, including bears, cougars, & wolves.
-While these animals are an integral part of our ecosystem, it is crucial to minimize interactions to ensure both human safety and wildlife conservation.
+While these animals are integral to our ecosystem, it is crucial to minimize interactions to ensure both human safety and wildlife conservation.

 The District of Tofino's Wildlife Attractant Bylaw aims to prevent garbage and other materials from becoming wildlife attractants.